Andalrick/T.I.C.K/README.md

 # T.I.C.K
-A standalone tool to generate launchers (.desktop, Steam shortcuts) for Bottles-based Windows games.

-# T.I.C.K

 **Target Input Compatible Kickoff**

-T.I.C.K is a standalone tool to generate clean Linux launchers
+A standalone tool to generate clean Linux launchers
 (`.desktop`, Steam shortcuts) for Windows games installed via **Bottles**.

-It is designed to be used **independently**, or integrated as a building block inside other frontends (such as BeHolder).
+T.I.C.K is designed to be used **independently**, or integrated as a reusable building block inside other frontends.

 ---